I’ve always had a thing for anniversaries.

 Build a blog buffer

-Last November, my dad passed away.
+In November 2017, my dad passed away.
 Completely unexpectedly.
 I was with him on Saturday night, laughing and remembering “the good ol’ days” with his college roommate in his living room.
 And by Tuesday night, he was gone.

 Business was the absolute last thing on my mind for a good few months after that.